ITESaurabh/brunch-pwa/README.md

 learn more at [brunch-pwa-info]
 ## Troubleshooting and Support

-In case you run into issues while installing or using Brunch, below are the main places where you can find support:
+In case you run into issues while installing or using Brunch or Brunch-PWA, below are the main places where you can find support:

 [![Discord][discord-shield]][discord-url]
 [![Reddit][reddit-shield]][reddit-url]